hoffmann-muki/llm-state-actor-bias/README.md

 Two country flows are available; the current active pipeline includes Cameroon.

-# Evaluating State Actor Bias

-This repository contains code and data for evaluating potential bias in LLM classification of ACLED event types when the primary actor is a state actor.

-Two country flows are available; the current active pipeline includes Cameroon.

 ## What this project does
 - Extracts country-specific rows from ACLED-like datasets, normalizes actor text and selects usable rows (has notes and known event types).
 - Builds stratified samples (configurable size) with a primary-group oversample for Violence against civilians.